 - Men’s sizes are offered from 5-13 along with women’s 5.5-10.
 It has been generally found to fit true to size.

 6. Vans Era Pro

 The Vans Era has been a staple in the Vans catalog since its release in March 1976, hailed as one of the best cheap sneakers of all time.
-It was initially named the Style #95 and was meant for skating, built more padding than the Vans Authentic.
+It was initially named the Style #95 and was meant for skating, as it was built with more padding than the Vans Authentic.
 This model was designed by skaters Stacy Peralta and Tony Alva and has been remade with different editions.
-One such iteration is the Vans Era Pro, a high-performing upgrade with an extra durable structure.
+One such iteration is the Vans Era Pro, a high-performing upgrade of the Era with an extra durable structure.

 - The footbed is made with UltraCush HD technology, which offers premium impact protection and cushioning.

 - These shoes are very affordably priced at $60.